orixdb/CONTRIBUTE/README.md

 # CONTRIBUTE
-Here is how to contribute to OrixDB development
+Here is how to contribute to OrixDB's development